ConduitDan/lammps/doc/src/fix_propel_bond.rst

 enabled if the atom style does not support molecule identifiers.

 When the *check* keyword is, this fix will check for new molecules every *nevery* time steps.
+This is useful in conjunction with other fixes that create molecules during a run, such as :doc:`fix deposit <fix_deposit>`.
 If the keyword isn't used, or if *nevery* is set to 0, then the fix will never check for new molecules.
-This keyword is only useful in conjunction with the *reverses* keyword.
+This keyword is ignored if the *reverses* keyword isn't used.

 .. note::